-Due to licensing and copyright, technically, Stan isn’t available outside of Australia.
-If you try and watch the streaming service outside of Australian borders, you will run into this error “You are attempting to access Stan from outside of Australia.
+If you’re trying to watch Stan outside Australia, you’ll run into an error like this: “You are attempting to access Stan from outside of Australia.
 Stan is licensed to operate within Australia only.”

-This can be frustrating, especially if you’re on holiday and are already a Stan subscriber.
-Fortunately, there is an easy fix.
+This can be frustrating, especially if you’re already a Stan subscriber.

 - How to watch 7plus outside of Australia